achrafkr/achrafkr/README.md

 Welcome to my profile!
 Here, you'll find a fantastic collection of my favorite projects.
 Get ready to be inspired!⚡

 #### About Me:
-- :man_office_worker: I'm a Data Scientist, Data Engineer and AI Engineer with extensive expertise in data analytics and artificial intelligence 🤖. <br>
+- :man_office_worker: I'm a Data Scientist and Data Engineer with extensive expertise in data analytics and artificial intelligence 🤖. <br>
 - :classical_building: With a background in mathematics, I like to think about new ideas :bulb: and break down complex problems 📝 into more manageable parts and find a flexible way to solve them.
 - :thought_balloon: I also have a genuine interest in exploring new fields and expanding my knowledge :brain:, from data visualization techniques :bar_chart:, through computer vision 👨‍🔬, to the more traditional statistical analysis 📈, among others!
 <br>